If you’ve been looking to go zero waste, transitioning to a zero waste bathroom might be the perfect place to start.

 Once you’ve found what zero waste swaps work best for you, this is where I would conduct a waste audit to see what waste remains in your bathroom and how best to deal with it: Composting?
 Recycling?
 Reuse?
 Landfill?

 The major addendum here is that it’s important not to rely completely on recycling when going zero waste.
 Recycling is simply not reliable.
 According to the Guardian, since 1950 we’ve generated an estimated 8.3 billion tons of plastic, whereas only 9% of all the plastic waste ever generated has been recycled.
-This makes the odds ever so not in our favour when it comes to reducing our waste.
+This makes the odds ever so not in our favor when it comes to reducing our waste.

 Choosing products accordingly and getting a compost bin or starting a compost heap is your best bet.
 If you have nowhere to put your compost, look for compost pick-up or drop-off programs in your area.